nielst/dbrunner-py3/README.md

 # dbrunner-py3

-POC for finding differences over time in SQL results and raising those to segment.com
+POC for finding differences over time in SQL results and raising those to segment.com.

+Scenario is that our data warehouses enable us to combine data across all aspects of our business and generate powerful insights, such as find our low usage, high value, up-for-renewal customers.
+These reports are great, but to take action we need this data in other tools such as email automation.
+This POC enables us to run there queries, detect differences in the results and pass into Segment - which then pass into all relevant tools.

 Configurations
 --------------